KeithBremer/syllabus/db/week-2/lesson.md

 ## Learning Objectives

 - Aggregate data over multiple rows and use aggregate values to restrict the results
-- Update rows in a pre-existing table using PostgreSQL using `UPDATE`
+- Update rows in a pre-existing table using `UPDATE`
 - Delete unwanted rows from an existing table using `DELETE`
-- Combine tables together in PostgreSQL using `INNER JOIN`
+- Combine tables together using `INNER JOIN`
 - Connect a PostgreSQL database to a NodeJS application
 - Retrieve data from a PostgreSQL database in a NodeJS application